redpanda-data/pg_stream/README.md

 - **Flexible Configuration:** Easily configure the plugin to specify the database connection details, replication slot, and table filtering rules.

-- **Scalability:** Scale your data streaming pipeline horizontally to handle high data volumes effortlessly.
+- **Checkpoints:** Store your replication consuming progress in Redis

 ## Prerequisites